-4 new iPhone 12 models range from $700 to $1100, all with far faster 5G wireless
+4 new iPhone 12 models range from $700 to $1,100, all with far faster 5G wireless

 The iPhone 12 Pro and Pro Max get some advanced features that the less expensive phones don’t, of course.
 Chief among them are the additional camera features.
 The announcement infomercial today made it sound like “Pro” refers to professional photographers.

 A new “ProRAW” format lets photogs shoot Dolby Vision video at 60 frames per second.
 A new lidar depth camera will make for better portrait mode shots and more immersive augmented reality (AR) experiences.
-The phones offer three cameras on the back–a wide angle camera, an ultra-wide, and a telephoto lens.
+The phones offer three cameras on the back—a wide-angle camera, an ultrawide, and a telephoto lens.

 The iPhone 12 Pro and Pro Max come in four stainless steel finishes—graphite, silver, gold, and pacific blue.